 What are the basic mattress cleaning steps?

-Step 1: vacuuming the mattress to remove dust and debris
+Vacuuming the mattress to remove dust and debris

-Step 2: spot cleaning stains using appropriate cleaning solutions
+Spot cleaning using appropriate cleaning solutions

 You might notice your mattress has some unsightly stains across it.
 In the interest of hygiene, these should be removed while cleaning your sleep surface.
 You’ll want to follow your manufacturer’s instructions in terms of products to avoid (typically based on the material(s) of your mattress) and what they recommend you can use.
 Once you know what you should use for the type of stain you’re dealing with, apply the cleaning solution and then gently blot the stain with a clean – dry or very slightly damp – cloth or sponge.
 You should only use a small amount of product, to avoid drenching the mattress, and avoid excess rubbing as this can push the stain deeper into the mattress.